RosettaCommons/documentation/scripting_documentation/RosettaScripts/TaskOperations/taskoperations_pages/RestrictInteractionGraphThreadsOperation.md

 In single-threaded builds, this `TaskOperation` can have no effect.
 The number of threads to request can only be set to 1 or to 0, where 0 means "request all available" (which, in a single-threaded build, is 1).

-## Effect of multiple RestrictInteractionGraphThreadsOperations
+## Effect of multiple application of this TaskOperation

 The `RestrictInteractionGraphThreadsOperation` can only _reduce_ the number of threads requested.
 If more than one is applied, the _lesser_ number of threads will be requested.
 (Note that it is difficult to imagine a situation in which it would make sense to apply multiple `RestrictInteractionGraphThreadsOperation`s.)